oyvind-ege/egg-svelte/README.md

 # egg-svelte
-An egg timer using Svelte for frontend and Express for backend.
+An egg timer that takes your location/altitude into account, using Svelte for frontend and Express for backend.

 A one-day project built during my time at SALT.